otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ### routes/v1/departments.js

-In `routes/v1/departments.js`, add the following code:
+In the `routes/v1/departments.js` file, add the following code:

 ```js
 import { Router } from "express";